-LRCT’s conserved lands provide many opportunities for recreation, exploring, and learning by groups such as school classes, camps, hiking clubs, and community organizations.
-LRCT invites your organization to take advantage of these opportunities and to enjoy and benefit from the natural assets that our region offers.
+LRCT invites your organization – school classes, camps, hiking clubs, and community organizations – to take advantage of these opportunities and to enjoy and benefit from the natural assets that our region offers.

-(c) coordinate as-needed if multiple groups wish to use the property on the same day, and
+(c) coordinate as-needed if multiple groups wish to use the property on the same day

 We ask that you communicate to the participants that they are using LRCT property, and we ask that you provide brief feedback on your event (email preferred), including identifying any problems or issues encountered.